-We are still seeking funding for the front surface convex spherical mirror that is required for the set up.
+We are still seeking funding for upgrades to our cove lighting system and our projector.
 Contact the planetarium director if you wish to help out with donations.

 FLHS currently offers Asrtonomy CP as an elective course where the planetarium is utilized as a resource on a regular basis.

 We operate programs for the school district and sometimes can accommodate outside groups for a fee.
 If intersted in visiting please contact our Planetarium Director, Mr. Andrew Temme

 On October 4th 1957 the Russians Launched (Sputnik 1), the first ever satellite to orbit the earth.
 Then on November 3rd 1957 they launched (Sputnik 2), the first to carry a living animal, a dog named Laika.
 These events began the "space race" between the United States and Russia.
 In 1960 Science Department Chair, Mr. Andrew Lukac along with superintendant James Kimmel became involved in a nation-wide program to bring the space age to the classroom.
 Winning a grant from the National Defense Education Act the district was able to purchase the planetarium equipment. (see School System Buys Planetarium)and (Students have a Heavenly Time).